WHAT CAN I EXPECT?

 All of us have been in uncertain situations where we might feel out of place.
 We hope you can see yourself in our growing family at Grace of God.
 Know that you are welcome.
 Our church is growing, too - which means that there are opportunities to get involved doing something you love.

 On any given Sunday you may see jeans and ties, skirts and t-shirts.
-The Bible presents no dress code, aside from "being humble."
-Whether it's "Sunday Best" or "Sunday Rest," when a person dresses out of love for God, your appearance is acceptable to God . . . and to us.
+Whether you're in your "Sunday Best" or "Sunday Rest," when a person dresses out of love for God, your appearance is acceptable to God . . . and to us.

-By taking the Lord's Supper (Eucharist) at a church, with a congregation, you are confessing that you 1) agree with everything this church teaches and 2) understand fully what God says about the Lord's Supper in his Word.
+By taking the Lord's Supper (Eucharist, or Communion) at a church, with a congregation, you are confessing that you 1) agree with what this congregation teaches and 2) understand what God says about the Lord's Supper in his Word.

 God has laid out some very specific directions - and warnings! - about the Eucharist.
 Since only God knows what is privately inside your heart, in our public worship we default to allowing people who have publicly confessed their faith (through church membership with us).
 Of course we desire every soul to benefit from and receive the Lord's blessings through this sacrament, so we want everyone who participates to be rightly prepared.
 We ask that anyone who is not a member of Grace of God Lutheran Church speak with the pastor BEFORE they take communion.